Estimation of a multivariate von Mises distribution for contaminated torus data: Background on weighted likelihood estimation

 leading to

 Then, a weight in the interval $[0,1]$ is attached to each data point, that is computed based on

-where $[\cdot]^+$ denotes the positive part and $A(\delta)$ is a Residual Adjustment Function (RAF, \cite{lindsay1994, basu1994minimum, park+basu+2003}), whose special role is related to the connections between weighted likelihood estimation (WLE) and minimum disparity estimation \citep{markatou1998weighted}.
+where $[\cdot]^+$ denotes the positive part and $A(\delta)$ is a Residual Adjustment Function (RAF, \cite{lindsay1994, basu1994minimum, park+basu+2003}), whose special role is related to the connections between weighted likelihood and minimum disparity estimation \citep{markatou1998weighted, kuchibhotla2017}.
 The weights $w(\delta_n(\vect{y}))$ are meant to be small for those data points that are in disagreement with the assumed model.
-In practice, the RAF acts by bounding the effect of those points leading to large Pearson residuals, leading to down-weighting them.
+In practice, the RAF acts by bounding the effect of those points leading to large Pearson residuals, leading to downweighting them.
 The function $A(\cdot)$ is assumed to be increasing and twice differentiable in $[-1, +\infty)$, with $A(0) = 0$ and $A^\prime(0) = 1$.
-The weights decline smoothly to zero as $\delta\rightarrow\infty$ (outliers) and depending on the RAF also as $\delta\rightarrow -1$ (inliers).
-Since inliers represent a minor issue for data in $p$--dimensional torus, we consider a modified RAF, equal to unity in the interval $[-1,0]$.
-In particular, the weight function (\ref{weight}) can involve a RAF based on the Symmetric Chi-squared divergence (SCHI), the family of Power divergences or the Generalized Kullback-Leibler divergence (GKL) \citep[see][for details]{saraceno2021robust}.
+The weight function (\ref{weight}) can involve a RAF based on the Symmetric Chi-squared divergence (SCHI), the family of Power divergences or the Generalized Kullback--Leibler divergence (GKL)~\citep{lindsay1994, basu1994minimum, park+basu+2003, park+basu+lindsay+2002}.
+Depending on the RAF, the weights decline smoothly to zero as $\delta_n(\vect{y})\rightarrow\infty$, that is when the observation is an outlier but also as $\delta\rightarrow -1$: in the latter case it is common to refer to inliers.
+Since inliers represent a minor issue for data in $p$--dimensional torus, we consider a modified RAF, equal to unity in the interval $[-1,0]$ \citep[see][for details]{saraceno2021robust}.